frankiejgit/frankiejgit/README.md

 ---

-🐆 I'm currently learning more about apex predator ecology and how to digitally model complex adaptive systems such as tropical rainforests.
+🐆 I'm currently learning more about constructing knowledge graphs and integrating geospatial data to model complex ecosystems.

-🛰️ I'm currently working on using deep learning methods to identify areas with high restoration potential.
+🛰️ I'm currently working on building multi-agent systems that use variable models to minimize resource usage.

-I graduated with a M.S. in Agroecology from the University of Florida 🐊 and recently began a PhD in Ecology at Oregon State University 🦫 If you are interested in collaborating, please reach out!
+If you are interested in collaborating, please reach out!

 ---